| |

 think so?

- (If yes) Please tell me whether you believe or do not believe that each of the following is true.
+(If yes) Please tell me whether you believe or do not believe that each of the

 ------Aliens in contact with U.S. govt.?-------Yes, in Yes, not Don’t believe/